Celebrate Christmas in Bulgaria

 Bulgarians celebrate Christmas on the same day Americans do, Dec.
 25, though this is somewhat unusual because Bulgaria is an Eastern Orthodox country, and the traditional Eastern Orthodox celebration of Christmas lands on Jan.
 7. Bulgaria’s Orthodox Church follows the Gregorian calendar, which means its religious observances are in keeping with those in the West.
-If you’re in Bulgaria during the winter holiday season, you’ll experience holiday festivities, Bulgarian style: Cities like Sofia are bedecked in Christmas lights, and the Sofia Christmas Market is the ideal place for travelers to go in December for a full-on Bulgarian Christmas experience.
+Bulgarian winter holidays: In December, guests may enjoy a Bulgarian Christmas at the Sofia Christmas Market, which is decorated with Christmas lights.

 The celebration of Christmas Eve in Bulgaria is ruled by traditions that are distinctly different from those Americans know.

 Bulgarians follow the Orthodox 40-day Advent fast and invite an odd number of guests for a feast with an odd number of dishes.